portier/demo-rp/README.rst

     pip install -r requirements.txt

+    cp config.json.dist config.json

     ./server.py

-The server runs on port 8000 by default.
+The server runs on port 8000 by default, which can be changed by editing ``config.json``.
+The template works fine for local development, with the Portier broker running locally as well.

 The primary use of this implementation is testing the `broker`_ code.